pritom169/KTR-UniBam/Lecture-2/exam-questions.md

 handshakes.
 It also supports 0-RTT (Zero Round Trip Time) resumption for previously connected clients, which allows them to send data without waiting for a handshake to complete.

+## DNS Question
+### 19. What is DNS?
+Why is DNS decentralized?
+- DNS(Domain name system) in hierarchy of many name servers, which provides domain name to IP address translation.
+- **DNS is decentralized**
+    - There could be a single point of failure
+    - Given that the load of DNS, it will create tremendous control of service.
+    - Given how important DNS is, just putting one DNS server will create a long RTT delays for the clients who are very far away from the server.
+    - It would have been chaos to maintain one DNS server.
+    - `In one word it is not possible to scale`

+### 20. Explain the Root, TLD, and Authoritative DNS server.
+1. **DNS: root name servers**
+- The root server is the last resort if any name cannot be resolved.
+  It cannot provide the IP address, but it is a good starting point.
+- It's an incredibly important function for the internet.
+Sort of like a central nervous system.
+    - The Internet cannot function without it.

+2. **DNS: Top-level Domain (TLD) servers:**
+- responsible for .com, .org, .net, .edu, .aero, .jobs, .museums, and all top-level country domains, e.g.: .cn, .uk, .fr, .ca, .jp
+- This server has also been known as internet registries.
+If you want to register a new domain, this is the guys you go to.

+3. **DNS: Authoritative DNS servers:**
+- This server is responsible to resolve the names within the organization.
+- it can be maintained by organization or service provider.
+- The name suggests what it does.
+What this server says, is the ultimate result.

+### 21. Explain the different DNS records.
+A, NS, CNAME, and MX records.
+- **Type=A**
+    - name is hostname
+    - value is IP address
+- **Type=NS**
+    - name is domain(e.g., foo.com)
+    - value is hostname of authoritative name server for this domain.
+-  **type=CNAME**
+- name is alias name for some "canonical"
+  (the real) name
+    - www.ibm.com is really servereast.backup2.ibm.com
+    - value is canonical name
+- **type=MX**
+    - value is the name of SMTP mail server associated with name

+### 22. What is DDos attack and Spoofing attacks in DNS?
+- ** Distributed Denial-of-Service(DDos) attacks:**
+    - bombard root servers with traffic
+        - It's not successful to date
+        - traffic filtering
+        - local DNS servers cache IPs of TLD(Top level domain) servers, allowing root server to bypass.
+    - bombard TLD servers
+        - It's potentially more dangerous
+    - DDos attacks can be prevented from using firewalls.
+- **Spoofing attacks:**
+    - intercept DNS queries, returning bogus replies.
+        - Only way to prevent it from accepting services from an authenticated request.
+        - TC4033: DNSSEC provides authentication services

+## CDN Question
+### 23. What is CDN?
+How can CDN be used to increase the performance of awebsite?
+- A Content Delivery Network (CDN) is a network of servers distributed geographically, designed to deliver web content and pages to users based on their location, the origin of the webpage, and the server closest to them.
+  Here's how a CDN can be used to increase the performance of a website:

+1. **Caching**: CDNs store cached versions of content in multiple locations, allowing users to access data from the nearest server, which reduces latency and speeds up content delivery.

+2. **Reduced Bandwidth Costs**: By serving cached content, CDNs can reduce the amount of data an origin server must provide, thus lowering hosting costs.

+3. **Load Balancing**: CDNs distribute traffic among different servers, preventing any one server from becoming overloaded, which helps maintain website performance during traffic spikes.

+4. **Optimizations**: CDNs can perform optimizations such as minification and file compression to reduce file sizes, leading to faster load times.
+   They can also optimize TLS/SSL handshakes and connections.

+5. **Security**: CDNs can improve security by providing DDoS mitigation, improving security certificates, and other optimizations that help protect against common attacks.